sooraj948/Cyber_suite/README.md

 conversion arguement is of the form datatype1-datatype2(asc,hex,dec,bin)

 Eg: hex-asc, dec-bin, asc-bin....
-All 12 combination are allowed
+All 12 combination are allowed.

+I have also added b64-asc and asc-b64(base 64 encoding and decoding) as it seems very commonplace in hacking challenges.

 Note: Hex values cannot have upper case letters.
 So A3 is not allowed.
 Instead use a3.